naolyizotaw/church/backend/SETUP_GUIDE.md

 ### Issue: "MongoNetworkError"
 **Solution:**
 - Check if MongoDB is running (local)
-- Verify MONGO_URI in .env
+- Verify CONNECTION_STRING in .env
 - Check network/firewall settings
 - For Atlas: Whitelist your IP address in Atlas dashboard